 Every Lithuanian has to plant a tree, raise a child and build a house (namas).
 Learning Lithuanian house vocabulary will make you feel at home in Lithuania.
 Even if you're miles away from your home country, you will never feel homesick because Lithuanians will welcome you warmly.

 Most of the people from around the world started working at home because of the pandemic.
-This is the reason why the terms learn from home (dirbti iš namų), and home office (namų biuras) became popular this 2021.
+This is the reason why the terms learn from home (dirbti iš namų), and home office (namų biuras) became popular these years.
 In this blog/lesson, you will learn different Lithuanian house vocabulary.
 This will include the different rooms in the house and some words and phrases related to these rooms.
 So, sit back and feel at home with Ling App in this new language journey.

 There's a saying that if you can't find happiness in your own house (namas), you can't find it anywhere.
 The Lithuanian word for house is namas.
 As we go further, you will learn the four common rooms in the house and some vocabulary related to that room.
 You can also see the English translation of the Lithuanian words, so it will be easier for you to understand.
 Please do not forget to learn the correct pronunciation of these Lithuanian words.
 You can visit Ling App for free lessons with audio recordings of the words.